 Take Highway 128 west through Winters towards Lake Berryessa.
 About 8.5 miles west of Winters the highway crosses Putah Creek.
 Just after the bridge you will see overflow parking for Stebbins Cold Canyon Reserve.
 The main parking area is just ahead, about 0.2 miles after the bridge, on the right.
 The trailhead is across the road – watch for speeding traffic as you cross.

 There are no restrooms at the trailhead, or anywhere along the trail.
 If you are thinking about those bushes, keep in mind what I said about all the poison oak…

 Please feel free to help me with the identification of any “unidentified” flowers listed here, as well as correcting any errors I may make.
 Click on any photograph to see a larger image.
 I’ll start with a few favorites, and then the “gallery”.
-All pictures were taken with a Nikon D7000 with either a Nikkor 18-135mm zoom lens, or a Nikkor 60mm closeup lens.

 We found Indian Warrior (see picture at the top of the article) along the Homestead trail, mostly near the top of the trail.